-Make fences fauna friendly: No fence is really fauna friendly, but use these guidelines to make your boundary structure do its job and suit local wildlife.
+No fence is really fauna-friendly, but use these guidelines to make your boundary structure do its job and suit local wildlife.

 - Does your boundary really need a fence?
 A local native flora hedge can do the job and be fauna friendly too.
 Hedges and bushes of shrubs provide wildlife corridors, food and habitats.
 Keep hedges trimmed to maintain their shape and dense foliage.